tophefo/IpCamera/README.md

 ## Full Example

 Use the following examples to base your setup on to save some time.
 It should be possible to fetch the link from the camera and to auto insert it into the Webview url which is why the binding provides a String channel that contains the link.
+NOTE: If your cameras is secured with a user and password the links will not work and will require a future feature to be added to the binding.

 *.sitemap